riccobelli/coiling-rod/README.md

 # Coiling rod

 In this repository, you can find the source code used to numerically solve the mathematical problem of a rod coiling about a straight, rigid constraint.
-The model and the results of the numerical simulations are contained in this paper currently under review [[1]](#1).
+The model and the results of the numerical simulations are contained in this paper [[1]](#1).

 ## Dependencies